edlu77/Legend-of-Schmelda/README.md

 # Controls

-WASD to move around the screen
+* WASD to move around the screen
-H to swing the sword
+* H to swing the sword
+* B to shoot the bow

 # MVPs

 1) Move around different areas of the screen
 2) Enemies that can attack you and vice versa
-3) Items / Powerups
+3) Bow and arrows
 4) User interface

 # Technologies